 Step 2 - Original Transcripts

-We require ORIGINAL TRANSCRIPTS*.
-Please obtain these from your previous educational institutions, high school, college, and all other universities.
-Mail these documents to The Registrar’s Office.
+We require ORIGINAL TRANSCRIPTS.
+Contact all prior educational institutions (high school, college, university) to request your original transcripts.
+Mail the sealed transcript directly to The Registrar’s Office.
 Dominican University College.
 96 Empress Ave.
 Ottawa, Ontario, Canada.
 K1R 7G3.
 If your transcripts are written in any other language except French or English, you must have them translated by an official translator. *In the case of international institutions that only grant one original transcript, you must have the copy version signed by an official notary (include the contact information for notary).

-Once you submit your online application, you will be redirected to a payment page. *Notice and save your admission number.
+Once you submit your online application, you will be redirected to a payment page, ensure to pay the processing fee. *Notice and save your admission number.
 You will receive an email confirming your application, be sure to check your Junk Mail.
 You will be able to track the status of your application using this code.

 Step 6 - Assessment of Your Application

-Once we have received all required documents, we will begin to assess your application.
-A decision is normally made within 2-4 weeks and notice will be sent to you by email and to your postal address.
+Once we have received all required documents and processing fee payment, we will begin to assess your application.
+A decision is normally made within 2 - 4 weeks and a notice will be sent to you by email and to your postal address.

 Step 7 - Accept Your Offer of Admission